Mohamed-khattab/Simple-Linux-Shell/Readme.md

 - `unsetenv`: Unset an environment variable.
 Usage: `unsetenv [variable]`.
 - `getenv`: Get the value of an environment variable.
 Usage: `getenv [variable]`.

-To execute a program in the foreground, simply enter the name of the program followed by any arguments.
-For example: